Skip navigation

 Pre-Term Boot Camp

-The Pre-Term Boot Camp is designed to be an identity-forming group experience for the cohort to take place in and around Washington, August 23-August 27 and two Saturdays during the fall term.
-The boot camp will include an introduction to the program and topics in intelligence, strategy, covert action, military basics, open-source intelligence and policy making, exercises and simulations, an intelligence walk around Washington DC, and a Staff Ride to Antietam National Battlefield.*
+The Pre-Term Boot Camp is designed to be an identity-forming group experience for the cohort to take place in and around Washington in late August.
+The boot camp will include an introduction to the program and topics in intelligence, cybersecurity, strategy, covert action, military basics, open-source intelligence and policy making, exercises and simulations, an intelligence walk around Washington DC, and a Staff Ride to Antietam National Battlefield.

 Cohort Core Courses